-This makes Educational Contexts a practical starting point.
-They help answer the reader's first question: What health topic is this information about?
+Within the Supplement Education Model, Educational Contexts answer a simple question: What health topic is this information about?

 Supplement information can become confusing when health topics, ingredients, product types, formulas, and delivery forms are treated as though they mean the same thing.

-For example, someone interested in bone health may encounter calcium, vitamin D, vitamin K, magnesium, collagen, or other ingredients.
+For example, bone health may connect to calcium, vitamin D, vitamin K, magnesium, collagen, or other ingredients.
 Those ingredients may be relevant to the broader topic, but they are not the same as the topic itself.

 Educational Contexts help keep that difference clear.
-They allow readers to begin with a familiar health interest and then explore the ingredients, products, formulas, formats, and routines that may be connected with it.
+They allow supplement education to begin with a familiar health interest and then connect that topic to the ingredients, products, formulas, formats, and routines that may relate to it.

 The purpose is not to turn every health topic into a product recommendation.
 The purpose is to make supplement education easier to understand and navigate.

-How this fits within the Supplement Education Model
+How Educational Contexts fit within the Supplement Education Model

 Other parts of the model explain what a supplement is, what it contains, how it is formulated, how it is delivered, and how it may fit into everyday routines.